osmphp/core/readme.md

 ## Installation

-1. Install the `osmphp/core` Composer package:
+Install the `osmphp/core` Composer package:

         composer require osmphp/core

+## Getting Started

+Prepare the project for using the library as described below.
+In the future, this package will come preinstalled with a project template, and you will not have to write this boilerplate code.

-2. Create an application class in the `src/App.php` file (assuming that your project is configured to autoload the `App\` namespace from the `src/` directory; if it's not the case, adjust the code snippets accordingly):
+1. Create an application class in the `src/App.php` file (assuming that your project is configured to autoload the `App\` namespace from the `src/` directory; if it's not the case, adjust the code snippets accordingly):

         <?php
         declare(strict_types=1);